2025–26 UEFA Conference League qualifying

-2025–26 UEFA Conference League qualifying is the preliminary phase of the 2025–26 UEFA Conference League, prior to the competition proper.
-Qualification will consist of the qualifying phase (first to third rounds) and the play-off round.
-It began on 10 July and will end on 28 August 2025.
+2025–26 UEFA Conference League qualifying was the preliminary phase of the 2025–26 UEFA Conference League, prior to the competition proper.
+Qualification consisted of the qualifying phase (first to third rounds) and the play-off round.
+It began on 10 July and ended on 28 August 2025.

-A total of 155 teams will compete in the qualifying system of the 2025–26 UEFA Conference League, which includes the qualifying phase and the play-off round, with 21 teams in the Champions Path and 134 teams in the Main Path.
-The 24 winners of the play-off round will advance to the league phase, to join the 12 losers of the Europa League play-off round.
+A total of 155 teams competed in the qualifying system of the 2025–26 UEFA Conference League, which included the qualifying phase and the play-off round, with 21 teams in the Champions Path and 134 teams in the Main Path.
+The 24 winners of the play-off round advanced to the league phase, to join the 12 losers of the Europa League play-off round.

 Times are CEST (UTC+2), as listed by UEFA (local times, if different, are in parentheses).

 Format

-The qualifying phase and play-off round will be split into two paths – the Champions Path and the Main Path.
-The Champions Path contains teams which were eliminated from the Champions League Champions Path, and the Europa League Champions Path and the Main Path contains teams which qualify through their domestic league or as domestic cup winners as well as teams eliminated from the Europa League Main Path.
+The qualifying phase and play-off round were split into two paths – the Champions Path and the Main Path.
+The Champions Path contained teams which were eliminated from the Champions League Champions Path, and the Europa League Champions Path and the Main Path contained teams which qualified through their domestic league or as domestic cup winners, as well as teams eliminated from the Europa League Main Path.

-Each tie will be played over two legs, with each team playing one leg at home.
-The team that scores more goals on aggregate over the two legs will advance to the next round.
-If the aggregate score is level at the end of normal time of the second leg, extra time will be played, and if the same number of goals is scored by both teams during extra time, the tie will be decided by a penalty shoot-out.
+Each tie was played over two legs, with each team playing one leg at home.
+The team that scored more goals on aggregate over the two legs advanced to the next round.
+If the aggregate score was level at the end of normal time of the second leg, extra time was played, and if the same number of goals was scored by both teams during extra time, the tie was decided by a penalty shoot-out.

 In the draws for each round, teams were seeded based on their UEFA club coefficients at the beginning of the season, with the teams divided into seeded and unseeded pots containing the same number of teams.
 A seeded team was drawn against an unseeded team, with the order of legs in each tie decided by draw.
 As the identity of the winners of the previous round may not have been known at the time of the draws, the seeding was carried out under the assumption that the team with the higher coefficient of an undecided tie advanced to the subsequent round, which meant if the team with the lower coefficient advanced, it simply took the seeding of its opponent.

 Prior to the draws, UEFA could form "groups" in accordance with the principles set by the Club Competitions Committee, purely for the convenience of the draw and not to resemble any real groupings in the sense of the competition.
 Teams from associations with political conflicts as decided by UEFA could not be drawn into the same tie.
 After the draws, the order of legs of a tie could be reversed by UEFA due to scheduling or venue conflicts.